HORIZON (瞻遠學者)

 Increase your impact and connect with like-minded people

 Do you care about doing good?
 Care about having a meaningful career?
 Care about effectiveness?
-Are you working in a related field?
+Are you working in, or want to work in, a related field?
 Through this free programme, you'll learn the key ideas of Effective Altruism with a small group of other people who care deeply about improving the lives of others in the most effective ways they can.
-Guided by a facilitator, you will learn new concepts, frameworks and counter intuitive ideas to help you have more impact in your career, donations and other projects.
+Guided by an experienced facilitator, you will learn new concepts, frameworks and counter intuitive ideas to help you have more impact in your career, donations and other projects.

 With limited resources, how can we do the most good?